Head to Head Contrast: Ubiquiti (UI) and Its Rivals

 |2.56

-As a group, “Radio & t.v. communications equipment” companies have a potential upside of 43.31%.
-Given Ubiquiti’s competitors higher probable upside, analysts clearly believe Ubiquiti has less favorable growth aspects than its competitors.
+As a group, “Radio & t.v. communications equipment” companies have a potential upside of 45.71%.
+Given Ubiquiti’s rivals higher probable upside, analysts plainly believe Ubiquiti has less favorable growth aspects than its rivals.

 Profitability

-This table compares Ubiquiti and its competitors’ net margins, return on equity and return on assets.
+This table compares Ubiquiti and its rivals’ net margins, return on equity and return on assets.

 |Net Margins